-Sure Cross® MultiHop data radios are wireless industrial communication devices that extend the range of a Modbus or other serial communication network.
+SureCross® MultiHop data radios are wireless industrial communication devices used to extend the range of a Modbus or other serial communication network.

-- Wireless industrial I/O device with four sinking discrete inputs, two NMOS discrete outputs, two analog (0-20 mA) inputs, one thermistor input, one counter input, and two switch power outputs - Selectable transmit power levels of 250 mW or 1 Watt for 900 MHz models and 65 mW for 2.4 GHz models - FlexPower® power options allow for 10 to 30 V dc, solar, and battery power sources for low power applications. - Self-healing, auto-routing RF network with multiple hops extends the network's range - Serial and I/O communication on a Modbus platform - Message routing improves link performance - DIP switches select operational modes: master, repeater, or slave - Built-in site survey mode enables rapid assessment of a location's RF transmission properties - · FHSS radios operate and synchronize automatically
+- Wireless industrial I/O device with four sinking discrete inputs, two NMOS discrete outputs, two analog (0-20 mA) inputs, one thermistor input, one counter input, and two switch power outputs - Selectable transmit power levels of 250 mW or 1 Watt and license-free operation up to 4 watt EIRP, with a high-gain antenna - FlexPower® power options allows for +10 to 30V dc, solar, and battery power sources for low power applications. - Self-healing, auto-routing RF network with multiple hops extends the network's range - Serial and I/O communication on a Modbus platform - Message routing improves link performance - DIP switches select operational modes: master, repeater, or slave - Built-in site survey mode enables rapid assessment of a location's RF transmission properties - FHSS radios operate and synchronize automatically

-For additional information, updated documentation, and a list of accessories, refer to Banner Engineering's website, www.bannerengineering.com/wireless.
+For additional information, the most recent version of all documentation, and a complete list of accessories, refer to Banner Engineering's website, www.bannerengineering.com/surecross.